simcesplatform/LogReader/readme.md

     docker exec -it logreader python -m testLogReader.dataManager -d

-NOTE: This drops the whole simulations collection before inserting data and when removing test data.
+NOTE: This drops the whole simulations and test message collections before inserting data and when removing test data.

 The system can be removed with: